Thursday, 20 December 2012

 Redhill

-Redhill FC is a non league football club who were formed in 1894 and are based in the commuter town of Redhill, which is located twenty miles south of London.
+Redhill FC is a non-league football club who were formed in 1894 and represents the commuter town of the same name, which is located twenty miles south of London.
 The club initially played in friendly games for their first four seasons, moving into their town centre Memorial Ground in 1896, before taking part in several regional leagues before joining the London League in 1922.

 picture scanned from a book

-After many years of inconsistency Redhill won the last ever Athenian League title in 1983-84 before it was disbanded.
-The club were placed in the London Spartan League for the following season as the club were asked to leave the Memorial Ground and move two miles south to the undeveloped Kiln Brow, meaning a move to a higher league was not possible.
+After many years of inconsistency, Redhill won the last ever Athenian League title in 1983-84 before it was disbanded.
+The club were placed in the London Spartan League for the following season as the club was asked to leave the Memorial Ground and move two miles south to the undeveloped Kiln Brow, meaning a move to a higher league was not possible.

-Redhill FC will play in the Isthmian League Division One South in the 2013-14 season.
+Redhill FC will play in the Combined Counties League Premier Division South in the 2024-25 season.

 My visits